Ketamine For Depression: A Starting Guide

-- Intravenously.
+- Intravenous (IV) or intramuscular (IM) injection.
 Administering ketamine often comes in a tapered fashion, with six doses or more in the course of three weeks to a month.
 They may then receive booster infusions once a month or as needed.

-Please note that treatment protocols differ by practitioner and are likely to change as new research emerges.
+Please note that treatment protocols differ based on the practitioner in question and are likely to change as new research emerges.
 Here’s how to find the best ketamine therapy clinic near you.